 The safety of vanilla for puppies relies on how it is consumed.
 While capsules and pure vanilla are safe, they provide little benefits and are extremely expensive.
 You understand that ice cream is delightful, and you’d like to enjoy all of your good fortunes with the dog.

 However, before allowing your dog to lick the cone, think about whether it’s appropriate for them to do this.
-After all, you have to take your pet to the emergency clinic because they tried vanilla ice cream.
+So, can dogs eat vanilla?

 Can dogs eat vanilla?